What is a miscarriage?

 The most common symptom of a miscarriage is vaginal bleeding.
 The bleeding may be

 painless.
-Or you may have mild to severe back pain or cramping in the belly (abdomen).
+Or you may have mild to severe back pain or belly cramping.
+Some people

 How is a miscarriage diagnosed?